 It's a forlorn sight, the last passengers standing at the baggage carousel waiting for their bag to appear.
 If you are one of the unlucky travelers whose checked baggage doesn’t show up at the carousel, it's more than likely you'll head home without your bags in tow.

 With the majority of airlines now charging for the privilege of checking a bag, you have every right to expect that checked baggage fee to be refunded when your luggage doesn’t show at the other end.
 And while you can currently apply to the airline for compensation on delayed baggage, it can involve a lengthy and drawn out process, and typically, results in the carrier issuing a travel voucher instead of refunding the baggage fees paid.

 Well, that is about to change.
-Per the Atlanta Journal-Constitution, a new measure signed into law this month will require airlines to automatically refund checked baggage fees when luggage is delayed.
+Per Yahoo News, a new measure signed into law this month will require airlines to automatically refund checked baggage fees when luggage is delayed.

 U.S. Sen. John Thune, chairperson of the Senate Commerce Committee, commented on the new laws in the Senate this month that, “passengers won’t have to spend a ton of time tracking down a refund when the airline doesn’t deliver.”